-An entire month is dedicated to awareness and how it impacts you.
-You may have heard that it is important, but is more than how you take care of your mind.
+An entire month is dedicated to mental health awareness and how it impacts you.
+You may have heard that it is important, but mental health is more than how you take care of your mind.

 Not only does it include our emotional, psychological, and social well-being but also it affects how you cope with life because of how you feel, think, and act.